ZarTaen/DU_logfile_audioframework/README.md

 - The fourth entry decides the used priority level.
     - 0 stops every channel regardless of chosen audiopack or file, but the pipes are still needed.
     - 1 is for audio that is supposed to play simultanously.
 Preferrably for shorter sound effects like clicks or confirmation sounds.
     - 2 and above is for the priority levels of the priority queue.
 This is mostly for notifications and the differentiation between different importance.
 The current handling pauses lower priorities.
+2 is a higher priority than 3 or above.